matrix-org/matrix.org/jekyll/_posts/guides/2018-11-06-installing-synapse.md

 [Many guides have been written](https://matrix.org/docs/guides/#installing-synapse) explaining how to install Synapse, but there is sometimes confusion about the exact steps.

-matrix.org has two recommended methods for installing Synapse:
+matrix.org has recommended methods for installing Synapse:

+## Install from source

+[INSTALL.md](https://github.com/matrix-org/synapse/blob/master/INSTALL.md) in the Synapse repo itself has clear instructions on installation.

 ## matrix-docker-ansible-deploy